dheerajram13/orangebackend/README.md

     ```
 5. Create a virtual env and activate the env.
-6. Type the following commonds in your terminal:
+6. Type the following commands in your terminal:
     ```
         pip install -r requirements.txt
         python manage.py makemigrations